 Please note: any eligible participants who are withdrawn from a NPQ programme will not be eligible for funding for the same programme in the future.
 Only apply if you are 100% committed and confident that you can meet all the programme requirements.

-Via the link below, please choose Ambition Institute as the Lead Provider, and, if prompted, Exceed Teaching School Hub as the Delivery Partner.
+Via the link below to the DfE's 'Register for a National Professional Qualification' portal, please register and complete the process to secure scholarship funding.
+Please choose Ambition Institute as the Lead Provider, and, if prompted, Exceed Teaching School Hub as the Delivery Partner.

 Please note that this is NOT the application form